wangjohn/lawson/README.md

 NEXT UP

+- Signups should be available but only for certain email addresses
 - Forgot password emails
 - Need to verify email before we can allow you to login
 - Admins should be able to add anyone to a tee time